 Fred Di Profio | Winemaker

-Within a few hours of arriving in Niagara, I managed to secure a harvest job as a Cellar Rat at Pillitteri Estates Winery.
+Within a few hours of arriving in Niagara, I managed to secure a harvest job as a cellar rat at Pillitteri Estates Winery.
 I like to think that this quick success was due to my wit and charm.
-In reality, though, it's mostly attributable to my “having a full set of teeth, and being skinny enough to fit through the side door of a tank”, as was noted by my first boss in the industry, celebrated Winemaker Sue-Ann Staff.
+In reality though, it's mostly attributed to my “having a full set of teeth, and being skinny enough to fit through the side door of a tank,” as noted by my first boss in the industry, celebrated Winemaker Sue-Ann Staff.

 It was in the process of helping to make wine from Lou’s grapes that I discovered my love for Cabernet Sauvignon.

 Cabernet Sauvignon is not the most challenging grape to grow in Niagara, but may very well be the most challenging to grow well.
-I have a kinship with this grape: A late-bloomer that, with great care and excruciating patience, can produce wines with depth and complexity that are simultaneously bold and subtle.
+I have a kinship with this grape, a late-bloomer that can produce wines with depth and complexity that are simultaneously bold and subtle.
 Enigmatic?
 Perhaps.

-After years of working with Lou and his grapes, I felt honoured when he called me at home in the summer of 2009 to ask if I could help him build a winery; to process and make wine from his grapes.
+After years of working with Lou and his grapes, I felt honoured when he called me at home in the summer of 2009 to ask if I could help him build a winery, process and make wine from his grapes.

-I am privileged to work with Lou, a grape grower with more than two decades of experience, and plenty of accolades.
-I have found in Lou a kindred spirit in his unyielding desire to learn more, and I consider my collaboration with him to be not just an opportunity to grow and make great wine, but to learn how to do it better and better, year after year.
+I am privileged to work with Lou, who has more than two decades of experience and plenty of accolades.
+I have found in Lou a kindred spirit in his unyielding desire to learn more, and I consider my collaboration with him to be not just an opportunity to grow and make great wine, but to learn how to do it better and better each year.

 In Lou’s own words, “Every day’s a school day.”

-My current favourite wine is the 2010 Bella Terra Meritage, a blend of Cabernet Sauvignon and Cabernet Franc.
-This is a wine that is delicate on the nose, but get to know it, and you'll discovers layers of complexity, the components of which are perfectly balanced to delight the senses.
+My current favourite wine is the Bella Terra Meritage, a blend of Cabernet Sauvignon and Cabernet Franc.
+This is a wine that is delicate on the nose, but get to know it, and you'll discover layers of complexity, the components of which are perfectly balanced to delight the senses.

 This wine is wonderfully enjoyable all on its own, but it's also the perfect complement to Delmonico steaks, grilled rare to medium rare, with mushrooms sautéed in butter and garlic.
-Yum.
+Yum!
 While you're at it, throw some sweet red (and orange and yellow) peppers on the grill as well.
-Use one of those grilling baskets lined with tin foil so the peppers can fry in lots of olive oil.
+Use a grilling basket lined with tin foil so the peppers can fry in lots of olive oil.
 And don’t forget to invite your friends; after all, the best pairing for great wine and delicious food is good company.